-More than 50 million Americans live with various types of allergies every year.
-Many of them have seasonal pollen allergies.
-AAFA’s yearly Allergy CapitalsTMreport explores how challenging it is to live with spring or fall allergies in the top 100 U.S. cities*.
+More than 100 million Americans live with various types of allergies every year.1,2 Many of them have seasonal pollen allergies.
+AAFA’s yearly Allergy Capitals report explores how challenging it is to live with seasonal allergies in the top 100 U.S. cities.*

 The report looks at these important factors:

-- Spring pollen scores
+- Tree, grass, and weed pollen scores

-- Over-the-counter medicine use
+- Over-the-counter allergy medicine use

 - Availability of board-certified allergists/immunologists

 This year’s report named Wichita, Kansas, as the top 2023 Allergy Capitals due to its: